Feeding Oils and Fats to Horses – The Natural supplies of Omega 3 and 6

 How much should I Feed?

 This will depend on your feeding goals.
 It may take only half a cup of oil a day to add shine to a horse’s coat.
 However, if you’re adding oil for performance benefits then 1-2 cups of oils for a 500kg horse may be needed.
 Any supplemental oil should always be added gradually to the horse’s feed to avoid digestive problems.
+Remember also that when feeding oil, additional vitamin E at a rate of 1IU of vitamin E per 1ml of oil may be required to help prevent peroxidative damage.
+Some oils may already include this, likewise fat pellets may already have vitamin E included for this purpose.

 As with any other nutritional rule, moderation is the key.
 A daily intake of 2-5% of feed as oil is sufficient for most situations.
 It can be increased slightly for the onset of winter, or where a moderate to heavy level of activity is anticipated.